Whirlpool

 The Gulf of Corryvreckan whirlpool in Scotland is the third-largest whirlpool in the world.

 A whirlpool is a body of rotating water produced by opposing currents or a current running into an obstacle.
-Small whirlpools form when a bath or a sink is draining.
+Miniature whirlpools form when a bath or a sink is draining.
 More powerful ones formed in seas or oceans may be called maelstroms (/ˈmeɪlstrɒm, -rəm/ MAYL-strom-,_--strəm).
 Vortex is the proper term for a whirlpool that has a downdraft.

 In narrow ocean straits with fast flowing water, whirlpools are often caused by tides.
 Many stories tell of ships being sucked into a maelstrom, although only smaller craft are actually in danger.
-Smaller whirlpools appear at river rapids and can be observed downstream of artificial structures such as weirs and dams.
+Small whirlpools appear at river rapids and can be observed downstream of artificial structures such as weirs and dams.
 Large cataracts, such as Niagara Falls, produce strong whirlpools.